-GL-5 gear oil has roughly twice the amount of EP additives compared to GL-4 gear oil, which is why a GL-5 oil is often specified for use in high-pressure situations such as in front and rear axle differentials to provide the maximum protection possible for the steel gears.
+GL-5 gear oil has roughly twice the amount of EP additives compared to GL-4 gear oil, which is why GL-5 oil is often specified for use in high-pressure situations such as in front and rear axle differentials to provide the maximum protection possible for the steel gears.
 Yes, perfect for steel gears.

 So what's all the fuss then Baldrick?
-Under normal operation, the sulphur/phosphorous additives in the GL-5 gear oil create a black sacrificial coating on all gears and all other metal surfaces inside the gearbox, including the synchromesh parts.
+Under normal operation, the sulphur/phosphorous additives in the GL-5 gear oil create a black sacrificial coating on all gears and other metal surfaces inside the gearbox, including the synchromesh parts.
 As the gears turn, the sacrificial coating formed from the EP additives is reduced by being slowly peeled off or worn off the gears.
 This is normal and acceptable for all steel gears and is at the heart of the protection provided.
 But here is the rub.
-When one or more of the coated surfaces in the gearbox is brass or other soft metal, the bond strength between the sacrificial coating and the soft metal is much stronger than the inherent strength within the soft metal itself, so instead of the protective coating being slowly peeled off or worn off, the protective coating itself is removed, and it takes with it (strips off!) a few microns of the softer metal, such is the bond strength between the sacrificial coating and the softer metal.
+When one or more of the coated surfaces in the gearbox is brass or other soft metal, the bond strength between the sacrificial coating and the soft metal is much stronger than the inherent strength embodies within the soft metal itself, so instead of the protective coating being slowly peeled off or worn off the softer metal, such is the bond strength between the sacrificial coating and the softer metal, such is the bond strength between the sacrificial coating and the softer metal.
 Yes, material is being removed from the brass synchromesh components on every gear change. \$\$Ouch!!

 As already noted, a GL-4 gear oil of any given viscosity has about half the level of sulphur/phosphorous additives that would be in a GL-5 product, so the bond strength between the sacrificial coating and the soft metal surfaces inside the gearbox is not as strong with the GL-4 oil, and therefore the sacrificial coating can be peeled off without peeling off a layer of the soft metal.
-This means that although the GL-4 product provides a little less extreme pressure protection for the steel gear components than is provided by a GL-5 oil, the GL-4 oil results in less wear (metal removal!) of the yellow metal components.
-In the end, this is a trade-off to save the synchromesh parts.
+This means that although the GL-4 product provides a little less extreme pressure protection for the steel gear components than does a GL-5 oil, the GL-4 oil results in less wear (metal removal!) of the yellow metal components.

 Further, when a GL-5 oil is used in a gearbox with synchromesh, a used oil analysis will show that it can contain up to four times the amount of (peeled-off) copper when compared to a GL-4 oil.
 Using a GL-5 oil, the yellow metal synchromesh parts will eventually wear to the point where they become ineffective in that they no longer make contact with the other half of the cone, bottoming out before stopping the opposing gear, yet the steel gears may be perfectly fine due to the higher level of EP additives in the GL-5 oil.
-Challenging indeed.
+In the end, using a GL-4 oil is a trade-off to save the synchromesh parts.
+Yes, challenging indeed.